mantrobuslawal/bfmicroservices/pkg/platform/telemetry/README.md

 An exporter sends telemetry data out of the process.

-This package uses OTLP over gRPC, which is the standard OpenTelemetry Protocol export path.
+This package uses OTLP over gRPC.

 A typical local flow is: